 C. Student Code of Conduct Authority

-1. The Associate Dean for Equity, or other Dean of the College designee, shall determine the composition of any Conduct Boards and determine which Student Conduct Board or Student Conduct Administrator shall be authorized to hear each matter.
+- The Executive Director for Equity, or other Dean of the College designee, shall determine the composition of any Conduct Boards and determine which Student Conduct Board or Student Conduct Administrator shall be authorized to hear each matter.

-2. The Associate Dean for Equity shall develop policies for the administration of the student conduct system and oversee development and adherence to procedural rules for the conduct of Conduct Board and Honor Board Hearings that are not inconsistent with provisions of this Student Code.
+- The Executive Director for Equity shall develop policies for the administration of the student conduct system and oversee development and adherence to procedural rules for the conduct of Conduct Board and Honor Board Hearings that are not inconsistent with provisions of this Student Code.

-3. Decisions made by a Student Conduct Board and/or Student Conduct Administrator shall be final, pending the normal appeal process.
+- Decisions made by a Student Conduct Board and/or Student Conduct Administrator shall be final, pending the available appeal process.

-8. The terms “Honor Board,” “Student Conduct Board,” or “Conduct Board” means any person or persons authorized by the Dean of the College or Associate Dean for Equity to determine whether a student has violated the Code and/or to recommend sanctions that may be imposed when a student is found responsible for violation of the Code or College Policy.
+- The terms “Honor Board,” “Student Conduct Board,” or “Conduct Board” means any person or persons authorized by the Dean of the College or Executive Director for Equity to determine whether a student has violated the Code and/or to recommend sanctions that may be imposed when a student is found responsible for violation of the Code or College Policy.
 The Honor Board is also tasked with oversight of the Honor System (see #14).

-9. Associate Dean for Equity (“Associate Dean”) is that person designated by the Dean of the College to be responsible for the administration of the Code of Student Conduct (“Student Code”).
+- Executive Director for Equity (“Executive Director") is that person designated by the Dean of the College to be responsible for the administration of the Code of Student Conduct (“Student Code”).

-10. The term “Student Conduct Administrator” means a College official authorized by the Dean of the College or Associate Dean for Equity to make determination or impose sanctions upon any student(s) or organization(s) found to have violated the Student Code.
+- The term “Student Conduct Administrator” means a College official authorized by the Dean of the College or Executive Director for Equity to make determinations or impose sanctions upon any student(s) or organization(s) found to have violated the Student Code.